Written by Alana C.

-TENCEL is a really great fabric for summertime because it can control moisture and regulate temperature… It’s literally cool to the touch—even after you’ve been wearing it for several hours!
+TENCEL is a great fabric for summertime because it can help control moisture and regulate temperature.
+It’s literally cool to the touch—even after you’ve been wearing it for several hours!
 The fabric itself is breathable and very durable.

 Other Things to Look for in Shorts That Are Good for People & Planet